 Ask SAFE: What do I do during the holidays if I see the person who abused me?Written by SAFE

 Earlier in my life, I was abused.
 During the holidays, the person who abused me is invited to family gatherings.
 I’d feel bad if I didn’t go to dinner with the rest of my family and I don’t want to let this person ruin my holiday.
 What should I do?

 First and foremost, any apprehension, fear, stress, or hurt you’re experiencing is completely normal – you have a right to feel whatever you’re feeling.
 The abuse you experienced is not OK and is absolutely not your fault.

 And you’re far from alone.
-Like so many people who struggle with their abuser being part of their life, you have options as Thanksgiving dinner and other family gatherings approach.
+Like so many people who struggle with someone who abused them being part of their life, you have options as Thanksgiving dinner and other family gatherings approach.

 You have a say

 In all matters, you have agency over yourself.
 If you are not comfortable spending Thanksgiving around the person who abused you, you have the right not to go.

 It’s OK to say you don’t feel well.
 It sounds like the thought of spending time around the person who abused you makes you feel unwell, so it’s not like you’re being dishonest.
 Or you can simply say you’re not going.
 Depending on the family dynamic, that could be enough.